Standard imsets for undirected and chain graphical models: Standard imsets for general undirected graphs

-For a general undirected graph, we can obtain an imset representing this UG model by using all minimal triangulations.
-The following theorem is the first main result of this paper. \begin{thm} Let $H$ be an undirected graph and let $\mathfrak{T}(H)$ denote the set of all minimal triangulations of $H$.
+For a general undirected graph $H$, we can obtain an imset representing this UG model by using all minimal triangulations.
+The following theorem is the first main result of this paper. \begin{them} Let $H$ be an undirected graph.
 Put